 The little bits of pistachios and cranberries makes a slightly chunky dough but it's still very workable.
-And also very pretty!
+The dough is also very pretty!

 I used a scalloped cookie cutter to cut out shapes from the dough.
-However, the dough is quite textured so you may not always get defined 'scalloped' edges.
-In other words, you can use a simple round cookie cutter!
+However, the dough is quite textured so you may not always get neat and defined 'scalloped' edges.
+Alternatively, you can just use a simple round cookie cutter!

 If you want to make linzer-style vegan Christmas cookies, make sure you create an even number of cookies with their centres in tact to cookies with their centres cut out.
 I got around 15 linzer cookies (or cookie sandwiches) from this recipe.

 Depending on the size of your cookies, bake them in a preheated oven for around 12 minutes or until they are slightly golden brown.
 They will brown more (and firm up) as they cool down.